ESOP Employee Accelerator

 Learn More >>

-The Employee Ownership Foundation (EOF) created the ESOP Employee Accelerator for non-managerial staff and new employee owners.
-This one-day, interactive program introduces core business concepts and ESOP principles in a dynamic, engaging format.
-Through classwork, small-group discussions, and hands-on exercises, participants learn how their daily actions influence company performance and long-term value.
+The EOF created the ESOP Employee Accelerator for non-managerial staff and new employee owners.
+This one-day, interactive program blends classwork and small group discussions to learn about core business concepts and ESOP principles in a dynamic, engaging format.
+Through the Accelerator’s flagship business simulation, participants collaborate on key business challenges, test their employee‑ownership knowledge, and gain insight into how their decisions affect coworkers and shape company performance across the organization.
+Participants learn how their daily actions influence company performance and long-term value.

 New employee owners often ask, “How does our company measure success?” or “How can we impact its value?”
 The Accelerator answers these questions by building a strong knowledge base and fostering an ownership mindset.
 By the end of the program, participants gain practical insights into business operations, decision-making, and the wealth-building potential of their ESOP—and leave ready to make a meaningful difference.